 Skip to main content

-Slack authentication and configuration
+Slack authentication

 This page documents the authentication and configuration options for the Slack agent connector.